1. Direct fees

 the manufacturers and importers of blank recording media.
 The remuneration is

-then paid out to the producer, author and performer groups in equal proportions
+then paid out to the producer, author and artist groups in equal proportions